crux-bphc/website/README.md

 # CRUx Website

-The new repo for the cruX website
+The repo for the new cruX website.

 **NOTE:** Before contributing changes, we recommend you read the [Contributing Guide](./CONTRIBUTING.md)